Welcome to the Discovery Middle School Band Program!

 Carol Weirich is the assistant band director at Discovery Middle School in Granger, Indiana.
 She is a graduate of Elkhart Central High School and holds her Bachelor of Music in Music Education degree from Butler University, graduating cum laude.

 Ms. Weirich teaches the Symphonic Band at Discovery and team teaches Honors and 6th Grade Bands with Mr. Weaver, while also assisting Mrs. Oppenheim with orchestra classes.
+She also leads the After School Jazz Orchestra at Penn High School.
 Ms. Weirich works as a music and visual staff member with the Penn Marching Kingsmen and the Elkhart Central Blazer Brigade.

 Ms. Weirich studied piano with Dr. Kate Boyd at Butler University.
 She also studied horn with Dr. Gail Lewis.
 Ms. Weirich was a member of the Butler University Wind Ensemble, Symphony Orchestra, Ballet Orchestra, Jazz Combo, Marching Band, Basketball Band, student brass ensembles, and was an active accompanist.
 She also served as a teaching fellow for the Butler Community Arts School, teaching a studio of 15 private piano students and assisting with Music for Little Bulldogs, a beginner group piano class.